dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/Methylation microarray processing and analysis.md

 - Quantile normalization (QN)

 - Beta-mixture quantile normalization (BMIQ).
 One of the most popular normalization methods for probe-type bias.
-This method decomposes the density profile of the Infinium I and II probes #write
+This method decomposes the density profile of the Infinium I and II probes into two mixtures of three beta-distributions corresponding to the three methylation states: unmethylated (close to 0), partially methylated (close to 0.5) and fully methylated (close to 1).
+Then it uses QN to fit each beta-distribution of the Infinium II profile to the corresponding beta-distribution of the Infinium I profile.

 - Subset-quantiles within microarray normalization (SWAN).
 Within-array normalization method that corrects for probe-type bias (Infinium I and II).